 The group's liquidity risk is managed actively by ensuring that cash inflows arising from expected maturities of the group's advances to related parties effected out of the bond issue proceeds match cash outflows in respect of the group's bonds, covering principal and interest payments as reflected in the table below.
-During the preceding financial year, the repayment terms of these advances have been modified taking cognisance of the terms of the bond issue which refinanced such advances.
 In accordance with the terms and conditions stipulated in the Prospectus for the 2009 bonds, during the current financial year, the subsidiary that issued the bonds continued effecting allocations to a sinking fund and related cash reserve with the objective of channelling a regular stream of cash flows to fund bond interest and capital repayment obligations.